 Carol’s education includes an Associate’s degree from the State University of New York Agricultural and Technical College at Farmingdale (she was a techie, not an aggie), and Bachelor’s and Master’s degrees from the College of Saint Elizabeth, where she also served as an adjunct professor for several years.
 She holds a Master’s Certificate in IT Project Management from George Washington University.

-In addition to riding, Carol has been a regular volunteer for the Somerset County Therapeutic Riding Adapted Instruction at Lord Stirling Stable (T.R.A.I.L.S.) program for nearly 30 years.
+In addition to riding, Carol is a regular volunteer for the Somerset County Park Commission's Therapeutic Recreation Department.

 Louise has been luckily enough to have been around horses from a very young age.
 She couldn’t wait to begin riding lessons at 5 years old.
 The weekly riding lessons were the highlight of the week and after her family relocated to New Jersey it was a priority that they found a stable and began lessons – they found Lord Stirling Stables and the rest you could say is history.
 Louise progressed through the levels and was a member of the Junior Drill Team.
 In addition to riding, Louise has been volunteering with the T.R.A.I.L.S Program since 2002 (with a break while at University).